mParticle/docs/src/pages/guides/platform-guide/rules/index.md

 Rules executed here will impact the data sent to both Stage 2 and then Stage 3, including the mParticle profile store, audience store, and all Outputs.
 These are labeled "All Output" Rules in your mParticle dashboard.

+<aside>Warning: If you specify a subtractive rule as All Outputs and apply it between <a href="https://docs.mparticle.com/guides/platform-guide/rules/#where-can-rules-be-executed">stages 1 and 2</a>, such as dropping events from a batch, you may remove data that you don't intend to remove and the data may not be recoverable because it's dropped before storage and processing.</aside>

 **In between Stage 2 and Stage 3**

 You can also apply a Rule right before it's sent to a *specific* Output.
 This lets you mutate data to handle specific requirements or mappings that need to occur for a given partner integration.